Presidency of Theodore Roosevelt

 A Progressive reformer, Roosevelt earned a reputation as a "trust buster" through his regulatory reforms and antitrust prosecutions.
 His presidency saw the passage of the Pure Food and Drug Act, which established the Food and Drug Administration to regulate food safety, and the Hepburn Act, which increased the regulatory power of the Interstate Commerce Commission.
 Roosevelt took care, however, to show that he did not disagree with trusts and capitalism in principle, but was only against monopolistic practices.
 His "Square Deal" included regulation of railroad rates and pure foods and drugs; he saw it as a fair deal for both the average citizen and the businessmen.
-Sympathetic to both business and labor, Roosevelt avoided labor strike, most notably negotiating a settlement to the great Coal Strike of 1902.
+Sympathetic to both business and labor, Roosevelt avoided labor strikes, most notably negotiating a settlement to the great Coal Strike of 1902.
 He vigorously promoted the conservation movement, emphasizing efficient use of natural resources.
 He dramatically expanded the system of national parks and national forests.
-After 1906, he moved to the left, denouncing the rich, attacking trusts, proposing a welfare state, and supporting labor unions.

 In foreign affairs, Roosevelt sought to uphold the Monroe Doctrine and to establish the United States as a strong naval power, he took charge of building the Panama Canal, which greatly increased access to the Pacific and increased American security interests and trade opportunities.
-He inherited the colonial empire acquired in the Spanish–American War (1898).
 He ended the United States Military Government in Cuba and committed to a long-term occupation of the Philippines.
-Much of his foreign policy focused on the threats posed by Japan in the Pacific and Germany in the Caribbean Sea.
+Much of his foreign policy focused on the threats posed by Japan in the Pacific and Germany in the Caribbean.
 Seeking to minimize European power in Latin America, he mediated the Venezuela Crisis and declared the Roosevelt Corollary.
 Roosevelt mediated the Russo-Japanese War (1904–1905), for which he won the 1906 Nobel Peace Prize.
 He pursued closer relations with Great Britain.
 Biographer William Harbaugh argues: